Guide

 What is the difference between Kodo and Zapier?

 Zapier automates specific workflows you build in advance using triggers and actions.
-Kodo is an AI operations partner you talk to in natural language — it connects to 35+ tools and handles both pre-defined automations and ad-hoc requests.
+Kodo is an AI operations partner you talk to in natural language — it connects to business tools and handles both pre-defined automations and ad-hoc requests.
 Zapier is better for structured flows; Kodo is better for flexible, cross-tool operations.

 Do AI tools actually save time or just feel productive?